ltumat/scalable-llm/README.md

 - `alvaro-mazcu/Qwen3-4B-Instruct-FineTome` --> https://huggingface.co/spaces/alvaro-mazcu/Qwen3-4B-Instruct-FineTome-gradio.
 Takes around 40 seconds to answer!
 - `alvaro-mazcu/FIneTome-1B-Llama3` --> https://huggingface.co/spaces/alvaro-mazcu/FIneTome-1B-Llama3.
 Fast inference.
 - `alvaro-mazcu/Llama-3.2-1B-Instruct-LeBron` --> https://huggingface.co/spaces/alvaro-mazcu/LeBron.
 As the data that the model has seen is not updated, in this deployment we are getting additional context with Gemini so that the low-parameter model has extra, current information about the user's question.
 Interact with the tool as if you were a journalist asking random things to LeBron James, who has just played a match.
+- `john-otis/Qwen3-1.7B-Instruct-FineTome` --> https://huggingface.co/spaces/john-otis/scalable-llm.
+We finetuned another Qwen model (Qwen3-1.7B) on the FineTome dataset.
+Despite the naming, it is not the instruct version, but has instruct capabilities due to the finetuning.
+Here, the model has access to tool calling, namely DuckDuckGo search and even has reasoning capabilities.
+The web searching tool and reasoning can be toggled by the user.

 ## Datasets